Soumya-glitch-charlie/Performance-and-Security-Analysis-of-a-Custom-Hash-function/README.md

 Key Features of SHA-256:

-1. Fixed-Length Output: SHA-256 always produces a 256-bit hash regardless of the infinite input size.
+1. *Fixed-Length Output:* SHA-256 always produces a 256-bit hash regardless of the infinite input size.
 This property is essential for ensuring uniformity and predictability in hash values.

-2. Deterministic: The same input will always produce the same hash output.
+2. *Deterministic:* The same input will always produce the same hash output.
 This determinism is crucial for verifying data integrity.

-3. Pre-Image Resistance: It is computationally infeasible to reverse-engineer the original input from its hash output.
-This property is vital for security, ensuring that hashed data cannot be easily deciphered.[21]
+3. *Pre-Image Resistance:* It is computationally infeasible to reverse-engineer the original input from its hash output.
+This property is vital for security, ensuring that hashed data cannot be easily deciphered.

-4. Collision Resistance: It is improbable that two different inputs will produce the same hash output.
+4. *Collision Resistance:* It is improbable that two different inputs will produce the same hash output.
 This minimizes the risk of two distinct pieces of data being treated as identical.

-5. Avalanche Effect: A small change in the input (even a single bit) significantly alters the output hash, making the hash function sensitive to input variations.
+5. *Avalanche Effect:* A small change in the input (even a single bit) significantly alters the output hash, making the hash function sensitive to input variations.

 <br>